 In the late 1970s the Town of Shelter Island bought the property from the Heights Association and appointed a board to oversee course operations.
 The board, in turn, found volunteers to run the club.
 The club has been operated ever since by a volunteer board of trustees elected by club members.
 The club was added to the National Register of Historic Places in 2009.
 The club became a not-for-profit organization in 2019.

-In its almost 120-year history, the club has weathered hurricanes, nor'easters, wars and economic hard times.
+In its almost 120-year history, the club has weathered hurricanes, nor'easters, wars, a pandemic and economic hard times.
 Golf has never stopped at Goat Hill.

 Photos courtesy of the Shelter Island Historical Society.